social-media-ethics-automation/book/book_contents/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 In a computer program, when you save information for later use, instead of putting it in a bowl, you give it a name.
 The computer then makes a place in its memory with that name, and saves the information you asked it to save.
 Then you can use that name later in the program to ask the computer what was saved in that spot.

-For example I might save my first and last name separately in the computer, then combine them together to make my full name (which I save), and then use that full name to send a private message to introduce myself:
+For example, I might save my first and last name separately in the computer, then combine them together to make my full name (which I save), and then use that full name to send a private message to introduce myself:
 ```text
 - Save my first name in a variable called "first_name"
 - Save my last name in a variable called "last_name"